 There aren’t many people who expect their dogs to go out and get jobs, and that’s a good thing.
-If dogs entered the work force en masse, a lot of us humans would be out of our jobs because a canine could probably do what we do better.
+If dogs entered the work force en masse, a lot of us humans would be out of our jobs because canines could probably do what we do better.
 Well, sort of.

 Most times when I don’t feel well, my dogs are there to make me feel better.
 With a few licks to the face and a strict recommendation to stay in bed all day and cuddle, my doggy doctors have me cured in no time.

 2. Personal Trainer

 In fact, if you don’t help your pup burn off some energy, there’s a good chance they’ll make their own workout, which can include chewing your stuff, knocking over garbage cans, and causing all sorts of mayhem that will make you have to get up and spend energy cleaning anyway.

-You may have some trouble getting the bones back from the pups, and they may just end up burying them in a different place, but they sure would love coming to work every day.
+You may have some trouble getting any bones back from your pups, and they may just end up burying their discoveries in a different place.
+But they sure would love coming to work every day!

 Actually, therapy dogs are frequently used to help people in times of stress or crisis.
 College campuses are starting to rely on therapy dogs to help students reduce anxiety, and therapy dogs have visited the scenes of tragedies to help victims cope.

 5. Ball Boy

 No one loves a game of fetch more than a dog, and being a ball boy is like one really long game of fetch.
 In fact, shelter dogs in Brazil have served as honorary ball boys at tennis matches to help promote adoption.

 6. Interior Decorator

 To you, it may seem like a mess, but your dog is an expert on comfort.
 They may be lacking in their knowledge of aesthetics, but when it comes to what feels right, they certainly know what they’re doing.

 A politician should be trustworthy, loyal to people, and never wish to do harm.
-That sounds a lot like the personality traits of a dog, if you ask me.
+Those sound a lot like the personality traits of a dog, if you ask me.

 They may not be able to tell the difference between a weed and a flower, and they may sometimes forget to fill the holes that they just dug up, but they are passionate and proud of their work.

 Our pooches make us laugh without even trying, and they’re very empathetic, so they can sense when we’re happy or when we need to be cheered up.
-It’s like having a comedian that can also read your mind.
+It’s like having a comedian who can also read your mind.

 10. Abstract Artist